Palembang Sultanate: Establishment and early records

-Kraton Kuto Gawang ( -1659)
+Kraton Kuto Gawang

-In the beginning of the 17th-century, Palembang became one of the centers of Islam in Indonesia.
-The precursor of the sultanate in Palembang was founded by Ki Gede ing Suro, a nobleman from Demak Sultanate, who took refuge in friendly Palembang during the troubles following the death of Trenggana of Demak.
+At the beginning of the 17th century, Palembang became one of the centers of Islam in Indonesia.
+The precursor of the sultanate in Palembang was founded by Ki Gede ing Suro, a nobleman from the Demak Sultanate, who took refuge in friendly Palembang during the troubles following the death of Trenggana of Demak.
 On the north bank of the Musi River, he and the nobilities established a kraton, the Kuto Gawang.
 It was located quite strategically on the riverfront of the Musi, in the present 2-Ilir District, within what is now the complex of PT.
 Pupuk Sriwidjaja, a state-run fertilizer manufacturer.
-The Kraton of Kuto Gawang was surrounded with square-shaped fortification made of 30 cm thick ironwood and ulin wood.
+The Kraton of Kuto Gawang was surrounded by a square-shaped fortification made of 30 cm thick ironwood and ulin wood.
 It is described to be about 290 Rijnlandsche roede (1093 meters) in length and width.
 The height of the wooden ramparts is more than 24 ft.
-The kraton stretches between what is now Plaju and Pulau Kemaro, a small island located in the middle of the Musi River.
+The Kraton stretches between what is now Plaju and Pulau Kemaro, a small island located in the middle of the Musi River.

 The Kraton of Kuto Gawang was sketched by Joan van der Laen in 1659.
 The sketch shows a fortified city facing the Musi River with the Rengas River running through the middle part of the city from north to south.
-The Taligawe River is located to the east of Kuto Gawang, while to the west is Buah River.
-In the middle of Kuto Gawang is a structure, possibly a mosque, located to the west of Rengas River.
-The Kraton was described to also had three stone bastions.
-Foreigners (e.g. the Chinese and Portuguese) were known to settle on the banks of the Musi River opposite of the Kraton, to the west of the mouth of Komering River.
+The Taligawe River is located to the east of Kuto Gawang, while to the west is the Buah River.
+In the middle of Kuto Gawang is a structure, possibly a mosque, located to the west of the Rengas River.
+The Kraton was described to also have three stone bastions.
+Foreigners (e.g. the Chinese and Portuguese) were known to settle on the banks of the Musi River opposite of the Kraton, to the west of the mouth of the Komering River.

 In 1659, the Dutch of the Dutch East India Company attacked and razed Kraton Kuto Gawang.
 The Susuhunan (king) Abdurrahman later moved his court to a new site called Beringin Janggut.